mickfuzz/phd4/_posts/thesis_chapters/2024-7-2-Literature_review.md

 ## Responses to Challenges

+### Suggetions from UK reports

+The RSA report build on a previous report focused on providing the UK games and animation industry with the talent needed to succeed [@livingstone_next_2011].

+The top recommendations were to include computer science in core curriculum, introduce a new Computing GCSE (a general exam for 16 year olds before they progress to more specialised study) exam, offer bursaries for computing teachers and to implement well-supported use of games and visual animation in the school curriculum as a way to attract more young people to the subject.

+Research on inclusive approaches to digital media production  explored, outlined in Chapter 2, highlights the value of authentic projects, end products which incorporate personal creativity, and processes which incorporate a building of sense of community participation.
+While there is a broad consensus on how to address these issue of exclusion from computing cultures which align with the techniques of project-based learning (PBL) project work, there are contextual challenges to applying these in schools contexts.
+Resnick and Rusk outline key significant challenges [-@resnick_coding_2020] including the lack of meaningful contexts, lack of time allocated preventing project approaches, and an over-reliance on rote instruction.
+ADD ANOTHER SOURCE HERE.

+**Games in Schools**

+THIS IS INTRO - SO DEVELOP OR DROP IT
+The After the Reboot report [@waite_pedagogy_2017], returned to the subject of game making as a way of increasing engagement in the process of coding.
+The review highlighted several areas of promise which needed more research: using games for engagement, use of design patterns - a term explored later in this chapter - and the involvement of girls in coding and social and cultural aspects of coding.
+Game making aligns well with the principles of inclusive practices and project-based learning (PBL).
+It provides: learner choice in projects which increases motivation; authentic and shareable project outcomes to encourage peer feedback and reflection;  iterative projects work supporting student mastery; and challenging goals and guidance in goal setting aiding self-regulation in learners.

 ### Resource provision and CPD

 The benefits of game making aligns with those of wider creative computing projects.
 There has been extensive publication on computing education and techniques aimed to support teachers often new to the subject.
 These include a new website with materials, including quick guides and writing around a set of 12 computing principles.